PrakharMahajan/snake-game/README.md

 # snake-game
-The most basic Snake Game using Python and Turtle.
+The most basic Snake Game using Python.

+Credits - GeeksForGeeks